BCDevOps/devops-platform-workshops/101_materials/101quiz.md

 ## BCGov-specific patterns

 How many applications should I be running per project set?
-- a) one
+- a) One
-- b) two
+- b) Two
-- c) three
+- c) Three
-- d) it depends on how much quota the namespace has.
+- d) It depends on how much quota the namespace has.

 What’s the difference between a resource request and a resource limit?
-- a) a request is a guaranteed minimum assigned to a pod, while a limit is the ideal amount that I want my pod to have
+- a) A request is a guaranteed minimum assigned to a pod, while a limit is the ideal amount that I want my pod to have
-- b) a request is the ideal amount I want my pod to have, while a limit is the most my pod is allowed to have
+- b) A request is the ideal amount I want my pod to have, while a limit is the most my pod is allowed to have
-- c) a request is a guaranteed minimum assigned to a pod, while the limit is the most my pod is allowed to have
+- c) A request is a guaranteed minimum assigned to a pod, while the limit is the most my pod is allowed to have
-- d) asking nicely vs demanding
+- d) Asking nicely vs demanding

 ## Openshift Basic Tasks

 I’ve just built a new image for my wildfire application.
 How should I tag this image?
-- a) wildfire-app:latest
+- a) Wildfire-app:latest
-- b) wildfire-app:v1_new
+- b) Wildfire-app:v1_new
-- c) wildfire-app:v2
+- c) Wildfire-app:v2
-- d) wildfire-app:rhwajklfbfbfewa
+- d) Wildfire-app:rhwajklfbfbfewa

 I want to deploy a database.
 How should I deploy it?
-- a) using a Deployment or DeploymentConfig with the rolling deployment option
+- a) Using a Deployment or DeploymentConfig with the rolling deployment option
-- b) using a Deployment or DeploymentConfig with the recreate deployment option
+- b) Using a Deployment or DeploymentConfig with the recreate deployment option
-- c) using a StatefulSet
+- c) Using a StatefulSet
 - d) "Hey Alexa, deploy my database"

 ## Platform-Specific Components and Tasks